Alliance Board of Directors

 We all have busy schedules and not everyone can make the time, has the necessary background or the desire to serve on a board.
 However, there are others who wish to participate and have a more active role in helping to re-shape Massage Therapy Education.
 Here is your opportunity to let your voice be heard and be an active part in re-shaping Massage Therapy Education.
 Join a committee, apply to be a committee leader, or apply to sit on the board.
 United, we can all make a difference.
 United, we have a strong voice and united, is how we will re-shape Massage Therapy Education together!

 Who Can Serve?

 According to the Alliance Bylaws, members and chairs of committees shall be appointed annually by the President, with the approval of the Board.
-Currently, only Gold Level School, Teacher and CE Members are eligible to serve as chairs; Associate and Supporting Members are welcome to serve as committee members.
+Currently, any member is welcome to serve as committee members.
 Below is a list of applications to select the area you would like to be considered for the team.